MStarmans91/WORC/README.md

 ## Contact
 We are happy to help you with any questions.
 Please contact us on the [WORC email list](https://groups.google.com/forum/#!forum/worc-users).

 We welcome contributions to WORC.
 We will soon make some guidelines.
-For the moment, converting your toolbox into FASTR will be satisfactory.
+For the moment, converting your toolbox into a tool wrapper for FASTR will be satisfactory.